pabtomas/dotfiles/exodia/doc/09_datasource.md

 - **description**:
     - A Datasource is a gomplate concept.
 Most of the time, you will find everything you need in [the gomplate documentation](https://docs.gomplate.ca/).
     - Used with the `datasources` keyword, the Datasource object have to be YAML file.
-Used with the `Register.as` keyword, the Datasource object is a JSON answer from Docker Engine.
+Used with the `Register.as` keyword, the Datasource object is a JSON response from Docker Engine.
 A Datasource has 3 available attributes (each of them is described in its own section):
         - id
         - source
 - **exemples**: